ethan-hunt-007/ZomatoCrawl/README.md

 NB:- Please go through the toStartWith.txt and toStartWith_sample.txt and change the toStartWith.txt accordingly as per use.This file should be changed only for the first time.
 Rest of the times the program would handle...
+The path of the chromedriver should be provided if using chrome...

 The review crawler crawls the reviews for the restaurants.